 Why is a food garden ‘therapeutic’?

-Primarily because we strongly believe gardening is therapeutic and we believe those people (including you, we hope!) that will be helping to build it, plant it up, harvest it and maintain it, will benefit in the ways outlined above.
+Primarily because here at REAP we strongly believe doing gardening is therapetic and we believe those people (including you, we hope!) that will be helping to build a garden and plant it up, harvest it and maintain it, will benefit in the ways outlined above.
 But also the garden will also provide an attractive, colourful, peaceful and wildlife-friendly place for you to go and engage your senses.

 Here at REAP we recently produced a report on the importance of Therapeutic Gardening in Moray.
 Have a read, it features various projects in our area.

 Don’t just take our word for it – some other links and studies

 Trellis work across Scotland to promote therapeutic gardening by providing information, fieldworkers, training and networking.
 They have lots of good factsheets too.
 Thrive are mainly active in England, carrying out a similar role, they have publications and tips on gardening with various disabilities.
 For an in-depth (and very interesting) study by commissioned by Garden Organic and Sustain, click here.